jorditorresBCN/Assignments-2017/Lab8.md

 ```

-*Important: Keep the terminal open where elastic search is running to be able to keep the instance running.You could also use [`nohup`](https://en.wikipedia.org/wiki/Nohup) mode to run the instance in the background.*
+*Warning: Keep the terminal open where elastic search is running to be able to keep the instance running.You could also use [`nohup`](https://en.wikipedia.org/wiki/Nohup) mode to run the instance in the background.*

 <a name="Tasks32"/>